In this simple guide, we will look at adaptive shoes for the elderly. Adaptive shoes are comfortable to wear even with

-If you don’t use appropriate footwear you are setting yourself up for a fall and falling is a seniors arch enemy that can lead to hospitalization and permanent disability.
+If you don’t use appropriate footwear you are setting yourself up for a fall.
+Falling is a seniors arch enemy that can lead to hospitalization and permanent disability.

 To support your stride with balance issues, your shoes need to be stable and slip-resistant.
 Our recommendation for winter use on icy conditions for seniors with balance issues are Ice Bug shoes which come with built-in ice studs that offer superior grip on icy surfaces.

 Adaptive shoes for the elderly with swollen feet

 Swollen feet and ankle are a common problem in the elderly.
 They are caused by something called edema which simply means the build of fluid in your tissues.
 Signs of edema can include swelling of the tissue right under your skin, stretched or shiny skin and skin that retains a pit after being compressed for several seconds.

 Because edema of the feet is often caused by severe illnesses like blocked veins of the leg, congestive heart failure, kidney disease, and liver cirrhosis, it’s extremely important you evaluate the situation with your doctor.

 There are several not so serious reasons for swelling of the feet as well.
-These include sitting for too long, eating too much salt and medicine side effects.
+These include sitting for too long, eating too much salt and side effects from medication.
 Common drugs that cause swelling of the feet include steroid drugs, NSAIDs, high blood pressure medications, estrogens, and some diabetes medications.